4-Impact/inequality-simulator/README.md

 ## Development

 To modify the frontend:
+- Edit `docs/index.html` for landing page changes
-- Edit `static/index.html` for layout changes
+- Edit `docs/landing.html` for main interface layout changes
-- Edit `static/app.js` for functionality changes
+- Edit `docs/app.js` for functionality changes
 - Edit `backend.py` for API modifications

 The system is designed to be easily extensible with additional visualization types and model parameters.